ZacWolf/Portable-VirtualBox/ReadMe.txt

 Changelog of Starter:

+Version 6.5
+- [zac@zacwolf.com] Updated to VirtualBox 6.1.16 to resolve the Windows 10 issues that prevented VirtualBox 5 from running.

 Version 6.4.10
 - Install file is now digitally signed for added security.
 Signer is "Open Source Developer, Runar Buvik", certificate issued by Certum Level III CA.